Shane McFaul: Career

 In the 2010 season his performances for Fingal attracted the interest of Scottish giants Celtic.

 Shane made his Republic of Ireland U21 debut in a friendly game against Germany on 21 August 2007.
 He was also an unused sub in the UEFA European Under-21 Championship Qualifying games against Portugal and England.

-McFaul signed for the club he supported as a boy, St.Patrick's Athletic in February 2011 after Sporting Fingal went out of business.
-McFaul won the St.Patrick's Athletic Supporters Club Player of the Month for July 2011 after his brilliant performances.
+McFaul signed for the club he supported as a boy, St. Patrick's Athletic in February 2011 after Sporting Fingal went out of business.
+McFaul won the St. Patrick's Athletic Supporters Club Player of the Month for July 2011 after his brilliant performances.

-In December 2011, McFaul signed for Finnish club FC Haka McFaul had a good season personally, but unfortunately this was not the case for Haka as they were relegated.
+In December 2011, McFaul signed for Finnish club FC Haka.
+McFaul had a good season personally, but unfortunately this was not the case for Haka as they were relegated.

 McFaul returned to St Patrick's Athletic on 20 November 2012, linking up with his former Sporting Fingal manager Liam Buckley.
 He made his comeback to the Saints in a 0–0 draw with Glentoran live on Setanta Sports.
-On the opening day of the season at home to Drogheda United, McFaul came from the bench in the 58th minute and it took him just 7 minutes to end a goal drought that went back three years to win the game 1–0 for Pats.
+On the opening day of the season at home to Drogheda United, McFaul came from the bench in the 58th minute and it took him seven minutes to end a goal drought that went back three years to win the game 1–0 for Pats.
 The season ended with St Patricks Athletic winning the Airtricty League title.

-He returned to Finland signing for KTP for the 2014 season and had an excellent season as they gained promotion to the Veikkausliiga for the 2015 Season finishing runners up to HIFK on goal difference then via the financial demise of Fc Honka.
+He returned to Finland signing for KTP for the 2014 season and had an excellent season as they gained promotion to the Veikkausliiga for the 2015 Season finishing runners up to HIFK on goal difference then via the financial demise of FC Honka.